-Authors submitting their manuscript to Plant Ecology and Evolution agree with our Copyright and Open Access policy.
-After peer-review and upon acceptance of the manuscript, authors will be asked to sign a Publication Agreement detailing the terms of the Creative Commons License and giving the publishers primary right to publish the paper.
+Authors submitting their manuscript to Plant Ecology and Evolution agree with our copyright and open access policy.
+After peer review and upon acceptance of the manuscript, authors will be asked to sign a publication agreement detailing the terms of the Creative Commons Attribution License and giving the publishers primary right to publish the paper.

-Upon submission, authors are requested to use the Word Cover letter template available on the website.
-By completing the form, the corresponding author engages his responsibility and the one of his/her co-authors.
-If the form is not complete (e.g. some boxes unchecked), the manuscript will be rejected without review.
+Upon submission, authors are requested to use the cover letter template available on the website.
+By completing the form, the corresponding author engages their responsibility and that of their co-authors.
+If the form is not complete, the manuscript will be rejected without review.

-Our reviewing model is single-blind peer review: reviewers are aware of the authors’ identities, while authors are not informed of the reviewers’ identities.
-Any reviewer can choose to unveil his/her identity by including his/her name in the review report.
+Our review model is single-blind peer review: reviewers are aware of the authors’ identities, while authors are not informed of the reviewers’ identities.
+Any reviewer can choose to reveal their identity by including their name in the review report.

 Authors are expected to contribute to their research field by publishing original and relevant results and data.
 The following elements are considered essential for an ethical publication: